maia-score/documentation/docs/paths/datasources/{id}/put.md

 ---
-id:
+id: updateDatasource
 slug: datasources-id-put
-title:
+title: Fields to uptade a data source
-sidebar_label:
+sidebar_label: PUT
-description: Update a single datasources record
+description: Update and test a new connection to a data source.
 ---

 <!-- prettier-ignore-start -->